fsucic/library/README.md

 - The main feature I left out is security, there is a branch on the repository called 'security' which you can access and is a work in progress...
 - Thank you for your time!

+### Authentication and Authorization

+The library catalogue is available to the general public, non-registered users can access:

+- the list of all books
+- individual book details
+- list of all authors
+- individual autor details
+- search
+- member registration (POST request to "/member")

+For other services, member have to login at url "/login" where they will receive a token.
+This token has to be added to HTTP headers as "Bearer".
+For now there is no distinction between member and admin, but in the future this could be achieved bz adding roles or groups.